kazilab/XeroGraph/README.md

 # XeroGraph

 ## Description
-XeroGraph is a powerful Python package developed for researchers and data scientists to analyze and visualize missing data in datasets.
+XeroGraph is a Python package developed for researchers and data scientists to analyze and visualize missing data in datasets.
 It incorporates Little's MCAR test, among other statistical tools, to help users understand the mechanisms behind missing data.
 This package is particularly optimized for small to medium-sized datasets and offers extensive visualization options to elucidate data characteristics and integrity.

 ## Key Features
 - **Little's MCAR Test**: Determines if the missing data in a dataset is missing completely at random.